 Last year, we said that HR leaders were focusing more on innovative ways to bring a holistic employee experience to life.
 This year, they’re working smarter – diving deeper into data, using insights to be more strategic, and increasingly upping the ante when it comes to employee experience.

-Here’s what was on your minds in 2018, according to our top-viewed posts this year.
+Here are the HCM trends that were top of mind in 2018, according to our top-viewed posts this year.

 Engagement throughout the employee lifecycle is not only an indicator of culture, but also a contributor to retention, as Ceridian’s 2018-19 Pulse of Talent revealed.
 Different factors – whether it be salary, growth opportunities, or total rewards – take on varying degrees of importance for different generations, and it’s important for the employee experience to address these factors.